 From the outside, the Cartuja Monastery looks just like any other monastery would look in Spain: nothing special.
 The chapels you see first are quite ordinary and similar to many other chapels.
 It is when you enter the main cathedral your mind gets blown away.
 When I went inside, I was awestruck and left speechless.
 It is impossibly beautiful; you will be amazed by the intricate details of the decoration.
 I can’t even imagine how much time was spent paying attention to every centimeter of this unique building.
 And just think that I wanted to miss it because it was far from the center!

-Things to know: the monastery is located far from the other things to see in Granada.
+Things to know: the monastery is located far from the other things to do in Granada.
 I went there on foot, but if you think you can’t do it, better take a bus.
 Bus N7 runs there from the station in front of the Jardines del Triunfo, and the same bus will take you back.
-The ticket costs 1,40 EUR and one can buy it at the driver.
+The ticket costs 1,40 EUR and one can buy it on board.

 Price: the entrance fee is 5 EUR, students and schoolchildren (older than 13) pay 3,5 EUR.
 The audio guide is free.